erebboah/AdvancedInformatics_Week6-10_Pipelines/README.md

 hisat2-build $ref $ref
 ```

-I made "prefix" files to use for the bash scripts with the provided code from Dr. Long's notes (and a subsetted prefix file using an R script in the `scripts` folder):
+I made "prefix" files to use for the bash scripts with the provided code from Dr. Long's notes.
+For RNA-seq, I made a subsetted prefix file using `scripts/subset_rna.R`, containing 79 samples for the "E" tissue type.
 ```
 ls /data/class/ecoevo283/erebboah/DNAseq/data/*1.fq.gz | sed 's/_1.fq.gz//' > ../prefixes.txt
 ls /data/class/ecoevo283/erebboah/ATACseq/data/*R1.fq.gz | sed 's/_R1.fq.gz//' > ../prefixes.txt
 ls /data/class/ecoevo283/erebboah/RNAseq/data/*R1.fq.gz | sed 's/_R1.fq.gz//' > ../prefixes.txt
+Rscript subset_rna.R
 ```
 The prefix files are in the `DNAseq`, `ATACseq`, and `RNAseq` folders.

-The bash scripts that made use of the prefix files are called `align_dna.sh`, `align_atac.sh`, and `align_rna.sh`, and I ran them using:
+The bash scripts that made use of the prefix files are called `align_dna.sh`, `align_atac.sh`, and `align_rna.sh`.
+DNA-seq data is aligned using BWA followed by generation of read groups using Picard.
+ATAC-seq data data is simply aligned using BWA.
+RNA-seq data is aligned using HISAT2 and the resulting `SAM` file is converted to `BAM` and sorted.
+I ran them with the following commands:
 ```
 sbatch align_dna.sh
 sbatch align_atac.sh